 I should say that I, along with everyone I know, is sad about all of this.
 I am however a ministry leadership professor.
 This blog is called Church Leadership Conversations.
 My fellow seminary professors, seminary students, and pastor friends are all keenly interested in this story because of how much we have learned from Willow Creek Community Church and Bill Hybels.

-Note about url: I have this post repeated three times on this blog because I accidentally kept changing the url of the post when I updated the date so I have an April (2018/4), May (2018/5), and June (2018/6) links to this post.
-The posts are identical.
-Links to all three are at various places on the internet so I'm updating all three so people don't get a dead link.
+Note about url: I had this post repeated three times on this blog because I accidentally kept changing the url of the post when I updated the date so I have an April (2018/4) and May (2018/5) post that link to this post: June (2018/6).
+Links to all three are at various places on the internet.
+But this (June post) is the main one now.